Herculens/herculens/CITATION.md

 # Citing Herculens

-If you make use of `herculens`, please cite [Galan et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...668A.155G/abstract).
+If you make use of `Herculens`, please cite [Galan et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...668A.155G/abstract).
 This work presents the global architecture of the tool, and applies it to reconstruct a pixelated lens potential with wavelets.

 ```
-@ARTICLE{Galan2022_herculens,
+@ARTICLE{Galan2022,
        author = {{Galan}, A. and {Vernardos}, G. and {Peel}, A. and {Courbin}, F. and {Starck}, J. -L.},
         title = "{Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses}",
       journal = {\aap},